 Later as we approached the harbor we called the authorities on the VHF channel 16 and they told us to enter and tie down near the other yachts.
 We entered the harbor [39° 12.65' N 09° 06.77' E] at 4:30 PM.
 It is huge, with an outer and inner harbor.
 As we prepared to anchor a lady waved us to come sideways.
 We did notice that almost all the yachts were sideways.
 She helped us with the lines and we secured the boat.
 The only problem was that the red lens from the navigation light came off and fell overboard.
 Again I had a spare and replaced it.
 Now we were running low on spare navigation lights.

-The lady who helped us is Lydia Numbers from the American yacht Salubria form California.
+The lady who helped us is Lydia Numbers from the American yacht Salubria from California.
 She and her husband left California 8 years ago and have been living on the boat.
 He was now back in the US and she was alone on the boat, a nice one custom built in Taiwan.
 She gave us a lot of information about where things were in Cagliari.